Data Ranking

 Example 2: Cross Table

-Cross tables have different ranking calculation methods than other charts.
-Specific examples are shown below.
+Cross tables support additional ranking calculation methods compared to other charts.

 Ranking calculation type